JihongJu/keras-resnet3d/README.md

-# keras-voxresnet
+# keras-resnet3d

+### Resnet 3D

+A vanilla 3D extention to [raghakot/keras-resnet](https://github.com/raghakot/keras-resnet)

+### VoxResNet
 A keras re-implementation of VoxResNet (Hao Chen et.al) for volumetric image classification.
 (Non-official)

 keras-voxresnet enables __volumetric image classification__ with keras and tensorflow/theano.

 Note that the original VoxResNet architecture was designed for volumetric image segmentation which is not yet implemented here.

-The implementation is built upon the keras implementation of resnet  [keras-resnet](https://github.com/raghakot/keras-resnet).
+The implementation is again built upon the keras implementation of resnet  [keras-resnet](https://github.com/raghakot/keras-resnet).

 ### Installation